Sorairei/beetales-converter/README.md

 Click the **User Guide & Help** button in the header to open a comprehensive, tabbed documentation modal covering:
 1. **Overview & Workflow**: Step-by-step conversion quickstart.
 2. **Formats & Modes**: Technical breakdown of codecs and settings.
+3. **Karaoke & Subtitles**: Guide to Tap-to-Sync and visual presets.
-3. **Audio & Loudness**: Understanding EBU R128 and bitrates.
+4. **Audio & Loudness**: Understanding EBU R128 and bitrates.
-4. **Video & Subtitles**: Guide to color filters, subtitles, and speed adjustments.
+5. **Video & Subtitles**: Guide to color filters, subtitles, and speed adjustments.
-5. **Local Privacy**: How browser WebAssembly protects confidential media.
+6. **Local Privacy**: How browser WebAssembly protects confidential media.

 ---